Image result for welcome to year 6

 Mrs Martin is our class teacher in St Catherine.
 Mrs Bertolino and Mrs Gusciglio are our Teaching Assistants.

-• To write using alliteration.
+• I can write using conjunctions.

 • Draft